 Ni jo ti ma lana lati ode. Òrun wa si is salu aiye.
-Fun go eda.
-TOse.
+Fun I'll go age.
+Roast.

-(Dancing outside the path opens.
+(Dancing on the outskirts opens the way.
 Heaven comes to Earth.
 For the benefit of all people.
 Asé).

 I sing to Oggun

-Through the songs Ogún is drawn and its propitiated energy to obtain the blessings that we are looking for.
-A very popular Oggun song is as follows:
+Through the songs, Ogún is attracted and his energy propitiated to obtain the blessings that we are looking for.
+A very popular Oggun song is the following:

 Translation: Ogún Arere is in the house, we all greet him upon his arrival, in this house we are all with the lord of iron, who is in heaven / and on the hill.

-Translation: Ogún is the greatest in the world and even so, he continues to make noise.
-Lord of iron do not abandon your children in this house today.
+Translation: Ogún is the oldest in the world and yet he continues to make noise.
+Iron Lord, do not abandon his children in this house today.
 We want to know if you will continue to make noise (war).
 Ogún you are our father.